redis-developer/banking-on-redis/docs/04-QUERY.md

 ## Searching NUMERIC Fields ##

 NUMERIC fields, unsurprisingly, contain numbers.
-This can be integers or floating-point numbers.
+These can be integers or floating-point numbers.
 If we have indexed JSON documents, these can be actual numbers in the JSON.
 If we are working with Hashes, these are Strings that contain numbers.
-Remember, in Redis that Strings that contain numbers are stored as numbers internally.
+Remember, in Redis, that Strings that contain numbers are stored as numbers internally.
 So, NUMERIC fields are actual numbers.

 Searching NUMERIC fields in RediSearch is pretty easy.
 Just provide the upper and lower bounds for the number range you want for a particular field.
 For example, to find all transactions between $50.00 and $75.00 inclusive, we would issue the following query: